nikolaushuber/nikolaushuber.github.io/content/about.md

 ## Privacy

-Privacy and ownership of our own data is a growing concern.
+Privacy and ownership of our personal data is a growing concern.
 I have therefore decided to forego the (quite abundant) integration of profiling frameworks which collect data from the end user.
 I instead use a framework called [Plausible](https://plausible.io/).
 As you can see from their website, Plausible does not use cookies and does not collect personal data.
 It is compliant with GDPR, CCPA, and PECR.
 Therefore, you have not seen a 🍪 banner when you first open this webpage!

+## Favicon

+The favicon used for this page originates from the open source project [Twemoji](https://twemoji.twitter.com/).
+It is licensed under CC-BY 4.0: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)